vmlozano/statistics4HEP/README.md

 ### How to use it.

 The use of the script is very simple as it does not need any installation.
+The procedure is as follows in the terminal:

 ~~~

-chmod 777
+chmod 777 statistics4HEP.sh

 ./statistics4HEP.sh
 ~~~